Residential

 Weather corrected oil and gas use

-Changes in oil consumption caused most of the fluctuation in residential energy use between 2007 and 2021.
+Changes in oil consumption caused most of the fluctuation in residential energy use between recent years.

 A likely reason for the higher fluctuation in oil consumption may be the volatility in oil prices.
 Additionally, the majority of oil-fired homes are located in rural areas and constructed as detached buildings (with more external wall area).
 Finally, rural areas may offer greater opportunity to fuel switch from oil to solid fuels.